jakepens71/RailsPipedriveGem/README.md

 ## To do List

-1. Add search for specific organization id

-2. Add support for additional arguments to create an organization
+1. Add support for additional arguments to create an organization

-3. Get All Deals
+2. Get All Deals

-4. Add a deal
+3. Add a deal

-5. Many other Pipedrive API Calls
+4. Many other Pipedrive API Calls

 ## Contributing